pldilley/async-native/ALPHA.README.md

 If the child function does not contain any of these, the parent function would pause indefinitely!**

+- **You have to pass an object or array into the child function in order to collect a result, since asychronous placeholders can't inject any results.**

 - **If an error is thrown in the child function, it WILL bubble up to the parent.**

 > Any (and only) converted functions containing placeholders will automatically